yardsale8/tenure-portfolio/content/criterion1/curriculum_design.md

 would improve the data science curriculum in general and programming skills of our students in particular.
-By the end of this section, you will have seen evidence of my contributions in both of these areas; as well as examples of contributions to the statistic program.
+By the end of this section, you will have seen evidence of my contributions in both of these areas; as well as examples of contributions to the statistics program.

 ## Curriculum Development for Data Science